How to Count Corn Ears Per Acre Accurately

 | 38 inches | 3.17 ft | 13.75 feet |

 Measure the correct distance with a tape measure or premeasured stake.
-Some scouts carry a rope cut to the right length for their row spacing — faster than pulling out the tape every time.
+Some scouts carry a rope cut to the right length for their row spacing, which is faster than pulling out the tape every time.

 What Counts as an "Ear"?